antfu/vite-plugin-md/README.md

 <Counter :init='5'/>

-Note you need to register the components globally to use them in Markdown
+Note you can either register the components globally, or use the `<script setup>` tag to register them locally.

 ```ts
 import { createApp } from 'vue'